evanwalsh/clovrr/README.md

 - Markdown-based text posting
 - Link posts (to external sites)
-- Archive listing of posts (with search)
+- Archive listing of posts
 - A bookmarklet for posting
 - An API for posting and exporting of posts
 - Magic